 Information on this compensation and how to request it can be found here

 As a student at University College Utrecht you will change rooms on campus every year.
 Each time you move within our campus in Utrecht, you have to register your new address with Utrecht municipality.
 Please visit the website of the Utrecht Municipality to find the instructions regarding the change of address.
 You will need to complete the registration by uploading the "toestemming inschrijving" form which was sent by UCU Housing to all 2nd and 3rd year students by e-mail on 29th August 2023.
 This will serve as a rental contract.

 You are required to register any address changes within 5 days of moving.
 Residence permit holders in particular must make sure to change this in time, or it may have consequences regarding your residency status in the Netherlands.

 By law you can remain registered at your former address until you return from your exchange.
 You can wait and change your address as soon as you have your new address on campus.

 By Dutch law you are required to de-register with Utrecht municipality within five days after the day you move off-campus.
 Please find all relevant details on what you should do in our Leaving UCU document, which you can find on the Leaving University College Utrecht page.

-As you are about to leave University College Utrecht, we would like to inform you about the procedure for leaving your room.
-Download the checkout procedure here.
+If you are about to leave University College Utrecht, please follow the procedure for leaving your room.